Credit Card Chargebacks: 5 Easy Steps to Dispute a Transaction

 Some merchants may have their order processing centres in different countries than the one you bought your goods from.
 In this case, do a quick Google search and check that this new location is indeed affiliated with the merchant you purchased from.

-If you have run through the above checklist and believe that the charge you are seeing on your statement is indeed erroneous or fraudulent, then move on to Step 3.
+If you have run through the above checklist and believe that the charge you are seeing on your statement is indeed erroneous or fraudulent, then move on to the next step.

 The fastest route to getting your money back is talking to the merchant directly and assessing whether your request fits any of their criteria for processing refunds.
 For issues such as products that never arrived or double transactions, it is most likely an honest mistake on the part of the merchant.
 They can quickly reverse it without having to go through a lengthy credit card chargeback process.